-What to Expect with Physical Therapy:
+What to Expect at Beyond Physical Therapy:

 When you come in for a visit, I conduct an exam and spend time getting to know you.
 My exam will consider your life history (now to birth) and your body (head to toe).
 Because of my training and work experience, My history taking and exam is designed to screen for a variety of conditions and to consider whether there is something going on that may have been missed and may need MD follow up.

-I treat with a variety of gentle hands on manual techniques.
+I treat with a variety of gentle hands on integrative manual therapy techniques.
 The sensation is usually about 5 grams of pressure or about the weight of a coin.
 Sometimes deeper pressure is used for deeper tissues (please see related pages on treatments with links for more information).

 My treatment style is unique.
 With treatment you may feel nothing at first, or you may feel throbbing, pulsing, warmth or even real heat release.
 You may also feel twitching, almost like the involuntary little muscle twitches you may get when you are relaxed, zoning out like watching TV or just before falling asleep.